 AuthenTeak's 15,000-sq.-ft . retail showroom, however, remains the primary focus.
 Over the past two seasons Brenner and Fogel pulled back their mix slightly, adding just a bit more to their middle-price point offering.
 Customers still consider the big-ticket items - in particular, they're still willing to spend $5,000 on a grill - but seem to be more interested in spending $10,000 on a collection rather than a single piece of outdoor furniture.

 To counter any expectations for deep discounts, AuthenTeak set pricing tiers this season.
-If a customer spends a certain amount, they get a certain percentage discount; the more they spend, the bigger the savings.
+If a customer spends a

 "Customers know they'll only get what they qualify for which keeps discounting to a minimum, and that goes right to the bottom line," Brenner said.